zhangkeqing/integrations-core/haproxy/README.md

 * Know when a server goes down.
 * Correlate the performance of HAProxy with the rest of your applications.

+![HAProxy Out of the box Dashboard][0]

 ## Setup

 ### Installation

 The HAProxy check is packaged with the Agent.
 To start gathering your HAProxy metrics and logs, you need to:

-1. [Install the Agent](https://app.datadoghq.com/account/settings#agent) on your HAProxy servers.
+1. [Install the Agent][1] on your HAProxy servers.

 2. Make sure that stats are enabled on your HAProxy configuration.
-[Read our blog post on collecting HAProxy metrics for more information](https://www.datadoghq.com/blog/how-to-collect-haproxy-metrics/).
+[Read our blog post on collecting HAProxy metrics for more information][2].

 ### Configuration

-Edit the `haproxy.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your HAProxy [metrics][12] and [logs][13].
+Edit the `haproxy.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your HAProxy [metrics][12] and [logs](#log-collection).
-See the [sample haproxy.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/haproxy/conf.yaml.example) for all available configuration options.
+See the [sample haproxy.d/conf.yaml][4] for all available configuration options.

 #### Prepare HAProxy